pyglet/pyglet/doc/programming_guide/context.rst

 (one with no attributes set) to get a list of all configurations supported by the screen.

-In the following example, all configurations with either an auxilliary buffer or an accumulation buffer are printed::
+In the following example, all configurations with either an auxiliary buffer or an accumulation buffer are printed::

     display = pyglet.canvas.get_display()